 11) Visit the Basilica of the Holy Blood.

 This one’s a bit unusual, but the main attraction in the Basilica of the Holy Blood is, well, Holy Blood.
-Inside the church you’ll find a phial made of rock crystal filled with blood that was brought to the city by Thierry of Alsace after the 12th century Second Crusade.
-This phial is believed to contain the blood of Jesus Christ and it’s brought out to be worshipped by believers every day.
+Inside the church, you’ll find a vial made of rock crystal filled with blood that was brought to the city by Thierry of Alsace after the 12th-century Second Crusade.
+This vial is believed to contain the blood of Jesus Christ and it’s brought out to be worshipped by believers every day.

 12) Hire a bike and cycle the perimeter of the Old Town.